Nargesmtn/Assignment1/README.md

 # Assignment1
-Module 6: Final Assignment Instructions: Create and Share Your Jupyter Notebook
+Module 6: Final Assignment: Create and Share Your Jupyter Notebook